-Hazelnut butter is made from ground hazelnuts and is a very good source of manganese and a good source of copper and vitamin E. It also contains smaller amounts of other vitamins and minerals, including iron, and a small amount of protein as well.
+Hazelnut butter is made from ground hazelnuts.
+It's a very good source of manganese and a good source of copper and vitamin E. It also contains smaller amounts of other vitamins and minerals, including iron, and a small amount of protein as well.

-I'm not tempted to add one of the prepared chocolate hazelnut butter spreads to my porridge, even though they are delicious, because store brands of these spreads are generally loaded with sugar and may contain added fat that spoils hazelnut butter's healthy fatty acid profile.
+I'm not tempted to add one of the prepared chocolate hazelnut butter spreads to my porridge, even though they are delicious.
+Store brands of these spreads are generally loaded with sugar and may contain added fat that spoils hazelnut butter's healthy fatty acid profile.

 Cooking Oat Groats Frumenty